 The $5,000 HSEED Award is distributed over a 9-month period.
 Out-of-state recipients in tuition-based graduate programs also receive a waiver of the Non-Resident Differential (NRD) portion of their tuition for the period of the award.
 For fee-based programs, the award is payable towards tuition via the CTI authorization process.

 HSEED Award nominees must:

-- be a current or incoming student in the UW Department of Health Services
+- be a current or incoming student in the UW Department of Health Systems and Population Health

 - demonstrate outstanding academic merit and leadership potential in public health